-Before joining the faculty of City University of Hong Kong in 2016, he was a postdoctoral researcher in the Center of Economic Research at ETH Zurich.
+Dr. Zhang studied in Peking University with double bachelor’s degrees in mechanical engineering and economics.
+He then moved to Switzerland where he earned his master’s degree in management and Ph.D. in economics from ETH Zurich.
+Before joining the faculty of City University of Hong Kong, he was a postdoctoral researcher in the Center of Economic Research at ETH Zurich.
 He was also a researcher associated with the Energy Science Center, Simulation Lab, and the Competence Center for Research in Energy, Society, and Transition in Switzerland.
-He earned a Ph.D. in Economics from ETH Zurich, and was awarded a prize (best doctoral thesis of the year) by Swiss Association of Energy Economics for his PhD work.
-He gained his MSc degree in economics and management from the same university.
-Dr. Zhang studied in Peking University where he received a Bachelor in Mechanical Engineering and a Double Bachelor in Economics.
+He has been elected as a council member of the International Association for Energy Economics (IAEE).